NixOS: Confederation

 past months.
 Thanks to the excellent NixOS-WSL project I’m now able to run a

-installation on my Windows machines.
+pretty much complete NixOS installation on my Windows machines.

 My configuration enables the NixOS-WSL configurations if the machine has a Linux

-flavor of wsl
+flavor of wsl:

 (lib.mkIf (config.myme.machine.flavor == "wsl") {